coopercenter/sol-tax-webapp/README.md

   4. __urls.py__ - Defines the admin URL, URLs that authenticate users which are defined by Django, a URL that makes it possible to display a graph for each project analysis, and then any URL that is defined in the models app.

 ### Models
 The SolTax tool is a Django application which follows the MVT framework.
 MVT framework stands for model-view-template.
 Models are effectively classes that you would find in Java, Python, or C++.
 Models require certain variables to be defined about them when instantiated.
-The views take in information from models and request data (&quot;GET&quot; or &quot;POST&quot; methods) and determine what to do with this information.
+The views take in information from models and request data (&quot;GET&quot; or &quot;POST&quot; methods) and determine what to do with the information.
 They then pass information to a template.
 The template is the HTML that defines how to display the information received by the views, although it has a bit more functionality compared to straight HTML as you can pass variables in and use for loops.
   1. __admin.py__ - Tells the admin site to include information about all the models in the project.
 The admin site allows us to view all data of the project.
-  2. __apps.py__ - Defines this app to be named models
+  2. __apps.py__ - Defines the app to be named models
   3. __forms.py__ - Defines any forms that are used throughout the project.
 Most are tied to a model so they can create an instance of a model through a submission of a form.
   4. __models.py__ - Defines the UserProfile, Locality, Simulation, and Calculation models.
 A UserProfile is tied to one Locality, and has many simulations.
 A Locality can be tied to any number of UserProfiles.
 A Simulation is only tied to one UserProfile and only has one Calculation model associated with it.
 A Calculation instance is tied to one Simulation instance.
 Feedback is a model that holds an email and a text field containing feedback or a question.
 It is not tied to any other model.
   5. __revenue\_calculations.py__ - Python file that has functions to calculate the revenue for projects based on the input parameters.